lirantal/awesome-mcp-best-practices/README.md

 - Simplified Deployment: Reduces user setup to installing Docker and running a container
 - Resource Management: Provides built-in tools for controlling CPU, memory, and network usage

-Example `Dockerfile` implementation to package an MCP Server:
+Example `Dockerfile` implementation to package an MCP Server

 ```
 FROM node:18-slim